 A thought has no power other than what you give it.
 The key here it to catch negative thoughts before they hijack your brain and focus on your self-control.
-For example, a manager turning down your idea could make you think “My manager doesn’t believe in me or respect my decisions.”
+For example, a manager turning down your idea could bring forth the thought “My manager doesn’t believe in me or respect my decisions.”
 For someone who fears rejection this could flood the brain with even more negative thoughts causing anxiety, stress, and inability to focus.
 Don’t try to push these thoughts away.
 This could actually amplify its reaction to make things worse.
 But you shouldn’t dwell on them either.
 Instead, align your thinking, emotions, and feelings to improve your overall self-control of the situation.
 When you catch yourself reacting negatively, reflect on your thoughts before choosing how to respond.
 Ask yourself: Did I really get rejected because my manager doesn’t believe in me or my skills?
 The odds are not likely.
 Instead of jumping to conclusions, take the opportunity to view this challenge to improve your self-control and allow yourself to be the most effective person you can be.

 Surround Yourself with Positive